OLSAS – LSAT Requirements

 LSAT Writing Portion

-• If you are a first-time test taker, you should complete your LSAT Writing portion as close as possible to the date that the Multiple Choice score is released to test takers.
+• If you are a first time test taker, your LSAT Writing should be completed and processed before the date that the Multiple Choice score is released to test takers.

-• If you are a prior test taker with scores obtained from June 2016 to May 2020, and you will be rewriting the LSAT, you do not need to complete the LSAT Writing again (although you may choose to do so) for your new Multiple Choice scores to be released to OLSAS.
+• If you are a prior test taker with scores obtained from June 2019, and you will be rewriting the LSAT, you do not need to complete the LSAT Writing again (although you may choose to do so) for your new Multiple Choice scores to be released to OLSAS.

 Reminders